szmudo/pam-watchid/README.md

 # pam-watchid

-A PAM plugin, written in Swift, for Apple Watch and Touch ID authenticating using:
+A PAM module, written in Swift, for Apple Watch and Touch ID authenticating using:
 - `kLAPolicyDeviceOwnerAuthenticationWithBiometricsOrWatch` from macOS 10.15 to macOS 14; or
 - `kLAPolicyDeviceOwnerAuthenticationWithBiometricsOrCompanion` in macOS 15 or later